 THE IMPACT OF SYMBIOTIC MICROBES ON MARINE ECOSYSTEMS

-How do symbionts participate in ecosystem processes like productivity and biogeochemical cyles?
+How do symbionts participate directly in ecosystem-level processes?

 Marine microbes critically influence global primary productivity, biogeochemical cycling, and oceanic food webs.
 Today, we also recognize that the overwhelming majority of eukaryotic organisms

 Research in the Beinart Lab unites these two important ideas.

 Our research aims to describe the mechanistic links among

 symbiont physiology, ecological and evolutionary processes, and biogeochemical cycles,